-Earlier this summer, I dropped a tiny reference in a blog post to a personal guideline I rely on practically every day.
-Apparently, it spurred an aha! moment for many of you—my inbox has been full all summer of messages saying what a big difference this tiny rule of thumb has made to your mornings and your outfits.
+Earlier this summer, I dropped a tiny reference to the rule of three in a blog post to a personal guideline I rely on practically every day.
+Apparently, it spurred an aha! moment for many of you.
+My inbox has been full of messages saying what a big difference this tiny rule of thumb has made to your mornings and your outfits.

 Some of you do this intuitively (yay, you!), but some of us need to have our fashion tips spelled out for us (here here), so here goes.

 When I’m getting dressed in the morning, I almost always grab a top and a bottom—two pieces.
 But if I take the time to add a third piece, I can turn my articles of clothing into an actual outfit.
 Three pieces look more complete than just a top and a bottom.
 It constantly surprises me how adding a simple third piece changes the look, making it feel more stylish and more put-together.
 It looks like I tried.
 And while some days I might not care much about how I look, I actually feel better when I know I tried.

 The rule of three gives you a lot of bang for the buck.
 That third piece is an easy addition, and an easy habit to form, but it can make a big difference in the way you look and feel throughout the day.
 (Evidence of the rule’s effectiveness: rumor has it that some of my favorite stores, like Nordstrom and Banana Republic, either require or strongly encourage their employees to always wear a third piece while at work.)

 You’ll notice style bloggers and fashion mags often add fourth and fifth pieces to take outfits to the next level.
 (I leave this to the experts.
 Five pieces and I don’t look put together; I look like I’m trying too hard.
 That’s not the effect I’m going for.)